 Choosing an operator

 If you are planning to visit Inca trail, fix a date and check online whether that date is available.
 Then you have to go through most difficult part- choosing a tour operator.
 There are so many operators and so many packages; it is difficult to choose one from them.
 But you have to choose one.
 As without a tour operator practically it is not possible to hike the trail.
 According to the new rule, if you hike independently you need to hire a professional guide.
 But it is difficult to get a professional guide just for yourself.
 Touring operators do not like to leave their qualified guides.
-Even if you can manage a guide, rule states that you can not take porters or cook.
+Even if you can manage a guide, rule states that you cannot take porters or cook.
 So you have to carry your own staff, equipments, tent, and you have to cook yourself, if you hike independently.
 So it is better to choose a licensed tour operator.

 Making reservation

 Once an operator is selected, you have to book a date with that company.
 Provide them your particulars like, your name, age and passport number, then they will buy the permit for you.
 You have to pay booking money through pay pal or through credit card.
 Payment procedure varies operators to operators.
-Once you get the permit it can not be refunded.
+Once you get the permit it cannot be refunded.
 Since the permit is under your name, only you can travel with it.
 During the time of the travel at the entrance of the Inca trail, authority checks the permit and passport.
 Your name and passport number on the permit and on the passport must match otherwise they will not allow you to get in.
 So you have to be careful on small issues.

 Classic Inca trail and other trails